xingbod/xingbod.github.io/_pages/about.md

 with [Prof. Massimo](https://scholar.google.com/citations?user=DdyCvCgAAAAJ&hl=en) at [University of Sassari](https://en.uniss.it/), Italy, with [Prof. Andreas](https://www.cosy.sbg.ac.at/~uhl/) at Salzburg University, Austria.
 I also visited and worked with [Prof. Guo Zhenghua](https://scholar.google.com/citations?hl=en&user=dbR6bD0AAAAJ) at Tsinghua University, China, under the Monash Gloabl Research Exchange grant.
+I also spent wonderful time at TCL Research as a intern CV resercher in 2021.

 <div class="logo">
 <a ><img src="/images/logo/yonsei.png" style="height: 40px;"></a>